 The must-have elements that should be included in the cost of the online travel agency website are:

 This is a bare minimum allowing vendors to sell a travel product, travelers to book and pay for it, and the OTA administrator to moderate the platform.
-The cost of creating it starts around $43K, provided you outsource the project to Eastern Europe, Latin America, or South Asia.
+The cost of building an OTA starts around $72K, provided you outsource the project to Eastern Europe, Latin America, or South Asia.
 Additionally, even the MVP’s scope can vary depending on the target audiences, vendors, and OTA’s business needs.

 Each element expanding the services and improving the customer experience will increase the cost of your project.
 Building up the services and functionalities, eventually, you may develop into a one-stop travel shopping platform.
-The minimum budget for Expedia-like app starts at $100K (with outsourced development).
+The minimum budget for an Expedia-like app starts at $100K (with outsourced development).

 However, the cost of a travel agency startup need not reach that amount.
 A user-centered approach and thorough knowledge of the travel industry and particularly your niche will help you identify the essential components.
 Keep your eyes peeled for emerging travel needs and changes in your area, and invest in technological developments to support exceptional services.

 If you plan to start a travel business online but don’t know where to begin – let it be Onix!